xfolch/vending-machine/README.md

 - **Collection java libraries are not cool**

-    I had to make defensive copies all the time to guarantees the immutability.
+    I have had to make defensive copies all the time to guarantee immutability in my domain.
 It is not ideal in terms of performance, but lets me to keep my model immutable.

 - **Using factory methods instead of constructors as much as possible**